Eric Wagaman: Los Angeles Angels

 On December 6, 2023, Wagaman was selected by the Los Angeles Angels in the minor league phase of the Rule 5 draft.
 In 121 games split between the Double–A Rocket City Trash Pandas and Triple–A Salt Lake Bees, he slashed .274/.339/.469 with 17 home runs, 60 RBI, and 10 stolen bases, while playing 42 games in the outfield, 29 games at third base, and 17 games at first base.
 On September 10, 2024, Wagaman was selected to the 40-man roster and promoted to the major leagues for the first time.
 In 18 games during his rookie campaign (17 at third base and one in left field), he slashed .250/.270/.403 with two home runs and 10 RBI.
 On November 19, Wagaman was designated for assignment by the Angels.
 Three days later, the Angels non–tendered Wagaman, making him a free agent.

 Miami Marlins

 On December 20, 2024, Wagaman signed a one–year, major league contract with the Miami Marlins.
+He made 140 appearances for the Marlins, batting .250/.296/.378 with nine home runs, 53 RBI, and four stolen bases.
+On December 29, 2025, Wagaman was designated for assignment by the Marlins following the acquisition of Esteury Ruiz.

+Minnesota Twins

+On January 2, 2026, Wagaman was traded to the Minnesota Twins in exchange for Kade Bragg.
+He was optioned to the Triple-A St. Paul Saints to begin the regular season.
+Wagaman made 18 appearances for the Saints, slashing .159/.284/.254 with one home run, six RBI, and one stolen base.
+On April 23, Wagaman was designated for assignment by Minnesota.

+New York Mets

+On April 27, 2026, Wagaman was claimed off of waivers by the New York Mets.
+He made two appearances for the Triple-A Syracuse Mets, going 3-for-5 (.600) with five RBI.
+On May 3, Wagaman was designated for assignment by New York.
+He cleared waivers and was sent outright to Syracuse on May 10.
+On May 26, New York added Wagaman back to their active roster.
+In his first start for the Mets on May 27, Wagaman hit a home run in his first at-bat against Cincinnati Reds starter Andrew Abbott, in a 4-2 Mets win.
+On August 8, Wagaman was sent back down to the AAA Syracuse Mets, replaced on the major league roster by Gabriel Arias.